Thomas Hart Benton (politician): Legacy

 Seven states (Arkansas, Indiana, Iowa, Minnesota, Missouri, Oregon, and Washington) have counties named after Benton.
 Two counties (Calhoun County, Alabama, and Hernando County, Florida) were formerly named Benton County in his honor.
 During Reconstruction, Benton County, Mississippi, was misrepresented by residents as being named after Benton.

-Bentonville, Indiana, was named for the senator, as were the towns of Benton & Bentonville, Arkansas, Benton Harbor, Michigan, Benton, Maine, Benton, Kentucky, Benton, Tennessee, and Benton, Illinois.
+Bentonville, Indiana, was named for the senator, as were the towns of Benton & Bentonville, Arkansas, Benton, California, Benton Harbor, Michigan, Benton, Maine, Benton, Kentucky, Benton, Tennessee, Benton, Mississippi, Benton, Illinois, and Benton, Wisconsin.
 Additionally, the fur trading post and now community of Fort Benton, Montana, for which bentonite is named, was named after Benton.

 In July 2018, the president of Oregon State University, Ed Ray, announced that three campus buildings would be renamed due to their namesakes' racism.
 One of these buildings, formerly known as the Benton Annex after Benton, became the Hattie Redmond Women and Gender Center.
 The choice to rename it after Redmond was made to recognize her efforts as an Oregonian suffragist.

 Uniquely, Benton has been the subject of biographical study by two men who later became presidents of the United States.
 In 1887, Theodore Roosevelt published a biography of Benton.
-Benton is also one of the eight senators profiled in John F. Kennedy's Profiles in Courage.
+Benton is also one of the eight senators profiled in John F. Kennedy's 1956 book, Profiles in Courage.

+Benton appears at a Fourth of July parade in the 1876 novel The Adventures of Tom Sawyer by Mark Twain.
+At the beginning of chapter XXII it states: "Even the Glorious Fourth was in some sense a failure, for it rained hard, there was no procession in consequence, and the greatest man in the world (as Tom supposed), Mr. Benton, an actual United States Senator, proved an overwhelming disappointment—for he was not twenty-five feet high, nor even anywhere in the neighborhood of it."